Shay is a beauty blogger with a mass of Iranian hair and endless patience for product testing. She specializes in acne skincare.

 Bowl Cuts and Page Boy Hair

-Boyish hairstyles are my absolute favorite at the moment, and the 20s serve as a fantastic source of inspiration.
+Boyish hairstyles are lovely, and the 20s serve as a fantastic source of inspiration.
 I think they are an unexpected look on a woman, and help to reinforce self confidence by flying in the face of gender norms.

 Ah, who am I kidding.
 I just think they look adorable!
 Gamine?
 Yes please!

 While I think the boyish hairstyles of the 20s have held up pretty darn well over the last century, I have two easy peasy ways to modernize a boyish cut.
-You can: a) mess it up real good with a little pomade for a "bead head" look -or- b) Go for an edgy undercut.
+You can mess it up real good with a little pomade for a "bead head" look or go for an edgy undercut.

-Boyish Hairstyle Inspiration Gallery - For the Gamine in YOUClick thumbnail to view full-size
+Boyish Hairstyle Inspiration Gallery - For the Gamine in You

 20s Styles for Long Hair